 This program meets licensure requirements in the state of New York.
 Applicants from outside of New York (including Ohio and Pennsylvania) are responsible to contact their Board of Nursing to verify that this program meets the requirements for future nurse practitioner licensure.

-Designed for working nurses with full-time schedules, our online MSN-FNP program delivers non-clinical courses through an interactive platform.
+Designed for working nurses with full-time schedules, our online MS-FNP program delivers non-clinical courses through an interactive platform.
 Clinical courses require periodic meetings with faculty that will take place on campus.
 The result is a program that offers you a high degree of diversified study plus personal attention.

 In addition to the general requirements for graduate programs at D’Youville University, applicants for the Master of Science degree in Family Nurse Practitioner must present the following: